any-docs/css/content/guides/backgrounds_and_borders/resizing_background_images/index.md

 sidebar: cssref
 ---

-The **{{cssxref("background-size")}}** [CSS](/en-US/docs/Web/CSS) property lets you resize the background image of an element, overriding the default behavior of tiling the image at its full size by specifying the width and/or height of the image.
+The **`background-size`** [CSS](/en-US/docs/Web/CSS) property lets you resize the background image of an element, overriding the default behavior of tiling the image at its full size by specifying the width and/or height of the image.
 By doing so, you can scale the image upward or downward as desired.

 ## Tiling a large image